-With fall sports starting in some communities, many parents wonder if it's safe for their children to participate.
+As the COVID-19 pandemic continues, many parents wonder if it's safe for their children to participate in sports.

 Families need to understand the rules everyone must follow during the COVID-19 pandemic to prevent the virus from spreading.
 It is also important to consider how many people are infected with the virus in your community, and what is best for your family.

-To help you make an informed decision about whether your child should return to playing a sport, we have broken down some key risk factors associated with sports participation.
+To you make an informed decision, we have broken down some key risk factors associated with sports participation during the pandemic.

 What type of sport is it?

 Sports that allow for individual participation and